tomato-alex/Bachelors-thesis-SS24/README.md

 TODO v2:

--   Implement a Json to LSS formatter
+-   Implement a Json to LSS formatter -> In Progress (80% feature support)
--   Add inheritance and use the Strategy pattern to decide which parser to use.
+-   Add inheritance and use the Strategy pattern to decide which parser to use. -> In Progress (html parser needed)
--   reimplement the frontend to be able to display the lss structure
+-   reimplement the frontend to be able to display the lss structure -> TBD
--   make required questions
+-   make required questions -> Analysis
--   multiselect & rating implementation, currently not working, because of subquestions.
-Wtf are subquestions
+-   support markdown in question titles (bold, underline, etc) -> Analysis
--   update readme with new parameters
+-   ~~multiselect & ~~rating implementation